isomerpages/moe-canossacatholic/_departments/Aesthetics.md

 <span style="color:#454545;background-color:#FAFAFA">Appreciating</span>
 </td>
 <td style="background-color:#FAFAFA;border-color:white;border-style:solid;border-width:3px;color:#454545;font-family:;font-size:px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">
-<span style="color:#454545;background-color:#FAFAFA">Students acquire appropriate art vocabulary to interpret and share about their artworks.
+<span style="color:#454545;background-color:#FAFAFA">Children acquire appropriate art vocabulary to interpret and share about their artworks.
 They also learn to draw connections and see the relevance of art in their daily lives and the community.</span>
 </td>
 </tr>
 </tbody>
 </table>

-*   Students are exposed to different local and global artists and a wide variety of art forms such as 2D, 3D, Design and Digital Media.
+*   Children are exposed to different local and global artists and a wide variety of art forms such as 2D, 3D, Design and Digital Media.
 *   Cooperative learning structures and thinking routines are infused into the different art modules

 <center>